-<Insert ‘Figure 2_College Green.jpg’ here>
+<Insert ‘Figure 6.2_College Green.jpg’ here>

-Figure 2.
-Participants looking at maps next to Bristol Cathedral on College Green.
+Figure 6.2 Participants looking at maps next to Bristol Cathedral on College Green.
 Photograph by Eleanor Elliott-Rathbone.

 The tour covers two and a half miles of the city centre, both featuring places that young Archie used to frequent growing up, as well as the locations at which Grant was photographed by the Bristol Evening Post on his many visits home after he had become famous.
 Although many people are aware of his Britishness, Grant is still most often figured as an American actor.
 Whilst it is common knowledge that he was born in Bristol, fewer are aware that he continued an enduring relationship with the city, returning often, well into his seventies.
 The tour aims to raise awareness of these long-lasting connections to the city of his birth.
 In an audience feedback survey conducted in 2017 most participants already knew that Grant was from Bristol (91.4 percent), but fewer were aware of his ongoing relationship with the city (74.3 percent).
 22.9 percent had not realised that he returned regularly to Bristol until well into his old age, and 2.9 percent were only partially aware of this.
-Another participant claimed, “the tour has made me appreciate how special a place Bristol is and how little I know about it”.
+Another participant claimed, “the tour has made me appreciate how special a place Bristol is and how little I know about it.”

 Stardom, celebrity and star-induced tourism